Quantum spin systems on infinite lattices: Algebraic quantum field theory

 \subsection{Vacuum representation}

 The vacuum plays a special role in quantum field theory.
 Intuitively, it describes \emph{empty space}.
 Alternatively, it has minimal energy.
 To define the notion of a \emph{vacuum state} rigorously, one first defines energy decreasing operators.
 The precise details are not important for us (see e.g.~\cite[\S 4.2]{MR2542202}).
 In essence one considers operators of the form $Q = \int f(x) \beta_x(A) d^4x$ for some observable $A$ and smooth function $f$ whose Fourier transform has support disjoint from the forward light-cone $\overline{V}_{+}$.
 The $\beta_x$ are the translation automorphisms as in the Haag-Kastler axioms.
 A vacuum state then essentially is a state $\omega_0$ on $\alg{A}$ such that $\omega_0(Q^*Q) = 0$ for any such $Q$.
+We will see below that this condition has the interpretation of the vacuum having positive energy.

-One can prove that a vacuum state is translation invariant.
+A vacuum state in the above sense can be shown to be \emph{translation} invariant, see Theorem 4.5 of~\cite{MR2542202}.
 The corresponding vacuum representation, which will be denoted by $\pi_0$, is then translation covariant.
-That is, there is a unitary representation $x \mapsto U(x)$ such that $\pi_0(\alpha_x(A)) = U(x) \pi_0(A) U(x)^*$ defined by $U(x) \pi_0(A) \Omega_0 = \pi_0(\alpha_x(A)) \Omega_0$ for any $x$ in Minkowski space and $A \in \alg{A}$.
+We denote $\alpha_x$ for the group of translation automorphisms, which is a subgroup of the Poincar\'e group.
+Note that there is a unitary representation $x \mapsto U(x)$ such that $\pi_0(\alpha_x(A)) = U(x) \pi_0(A) U(x)^*$ defined by $U(x) \pi_0(A) \Omega_0 = \pi_0(\alpha_x(A)) \Omega_0$ for any $x$ in Minkowski space and $A \in \alg{A}$.
 These translations are generated by unbounded operators $P_\mu$, which have the natural interpretations of energy ($P_0$) and momentum ($P_i$, with $i=1\cdots, d-1$).
-These operators mutually commute, hence one can consider their joint spectrum.
-This spectrum is in fact contained in the forward light-cone, as follows from the assumptions above on $\omega_0(Q^*Q) = 0$ (for suitable $Q$).
+In fact, since the group of translations is abelian, we can directly apply to the SNAG theorem and consider the joint spectrum.
+This spectrum can be shown to be contained in the forward light-cone, as follows from the assumptions above on $\omega_0(Q^*Q) = 0$ (for suitable $Q$).
+We outline the proof below.
 This is interpreted as ``positivity of the energy''.
 Finally, if $\pi_0$ is irreducible, then the vacuum vector $\Omega_0$ is the unique (up to a scalar) translation invariant vector.
 In fact, any factorial vacuum representation is automatically irreducible.